inthecyber-group/Malleable-Redirector/README.md

 Apache `.htaccess` redirector generation from Cobalt Strike malleable C2 profiles.

-Malleable Redirector parses a CS malleable profile and emits a hardened `.htaccess` that proxies only legitimate beacon traffic to your team server, sending everything else — scanners, bots, blue team probes — to a convincing decoy.
+Malleable Redirector parses a CS malleable profile and emits a hardened `.htaccess` that proxies only legitimate beacon traffic to your team server, sending everything else, scanners, bots, blue team probes, to a convincing decoy.
 It understands the profile DSL well enough to enforce exact header matching on beacon comms endpoints, not just UA filtering.

 *Intended for authorised red team engagements only.*